Hall girls basketball is one win away from a state championship after defeating Enfield in the CIAC Class LL semifinals.

 Although Bonee was tied for third on her team with nine points, all of them were from beyond the arc, none more crucial than her last three.
 Her confidence to make that type of shot was there all night, Bonee said, even if the shots were not falling earlier.

-Down 56-53, Caterina Fonseca made one of two three throws to bring Enfield within two with 7.3 seconds left.
+Down 56-53, Caterina Fonseca made a free throw to bring Enfield within two with 7.3 seconds left.
 The Eagles missed a runner on the final possession of the game to try to force a second overtime, keeping the Warriors’ quest for a state title alive.

 The Warriors also take the season series against the Eagles, which included a 50-42 win in the Enfield Tournament championship game on Dec.
 29 and a 60-49 loss in the CCC Tournament final on Feb.
 22.